oxguy3/uc-class-notes/JOUR 1030 (Spring 2019)/notes/wk11, ch6, what do journalists owe us.md

 ## key concepts

 * journalistic power and responsibility
-* defintions of ethics and morality
+* definitions of ethics and morality
 * prima facie duties
 * intuitionism and other ethical theories
 * how journalists see their duties